andrewjw/site/_drafts/leaddev-2024-day-2.md

 how to get people who don't want to set goals to engage with the process.
 Still, it sounded like a good process that some people might want to try out.

-The first step is to a brain dump of ideas:
+The first step is to do a brain dump of ideas:

 * Think big - do you want to be a CTO?
 * Think small